jpmare29/urban-octo-telegram-jusm-main/README.md

 # Code Refactor Starter Code
 I started by reviewing the provided code and the assignment prompts.

-I edited the CSS file first based on the html document I determined that there were more concise ways to make the CSS declarations in order to remove redundant sections.
+I edited the CSS file first based on the html document, I determined that there were more concise ways to make the CSS declarations in order to remove redundant sections.

 After that I fixed the broken link in the html file for the search-engine-optimization <div>.